GUIDE 2024

 Using resume templates allows you to save a lot of time that you would spend on formatting.

 With templates, you can also save a lot of time if you are applying for more than one job.
-Different jobs may require different formats.
-With a resume template, you can modify the template and create several versions of your resume.
+Different jobs require different formats.
+With a resume template, you can easily modify the template and create several versions of your resume.

 What to Include in a Knowledge Manager Resume?